Direct-To-Implant Breast Reconstruction

 Direct-to-Implant Breast Reconstruction

-In traditional implant-based breast reconstruction, a surgeon will place a tissue expander beneath your chest wall, which expands the skin so implants can be placed.
+In traditional implant-based procedures, a surgeon will place a tissue expander beneath your chest wall, which expands the skin so implants can be placed.
 Every week or so, your surgeon will fill the expander with sterile saline solution through a small port that is left in place.
 This periodic stretching of the skin creates the pocket that will eventually hold your saline or silicone breast implant.
 This method allows you to ultimately choose your breast size, and may be necessary depending on your chemotherapy or radiation schedule.

 Your medical history and the nature of your breast cancer also play a major role in establishing your candidacy for this procedure.
 We’ll discuss all of your breast reconstruction options during your consultation at our Park Meadows office.